MileHacker Logo

 Migros and Coop offer ready-to-eat meals, sandwiches, and salads.

-Good for picnics or quick dinners.
+Good to have a picnic or quick dinners.

 Bakery Options